jroivas/klapi/README.md

       "user": "testuser"
     }

-To list available base images, one of these is needed to setup a machine properly:
+At least one image is needed to setup a machine properly.
+To list available base images:

     curl -u testuser:4RkSUsNYdM4fdDoCjhJK -H "Content-Type: application/json" -X GET http://localhost:5050/klapi/v0.1/image

-Result will be:
+Result will be (if you downloaded trusty cloud image):

     {
       "images": [